9 Fruits That May Help Combat Constipation

 - It helps lower cholesterol levels.
 And, it reduces the risk of cardiovascular diseases because of its quercetin content.

 - For clear intestines and a healthy body, you should eat three or four apples a day.
 Be sure to eat it less than an hour before each meal.

 Melons are rich in minerals such as potassium, magnesium, calcium zinc, iron, and phosphorus.
 Because of this, melon is a fruit that we shouldn’t leave out of our daily diet.

 - As a result of of its diuretic effects, it’s ideal for preventing fluid retention.
 Also, it improves kidney function and has a mild laxative effect.

 - And its seeds help the expulsion of intestinal worms.

-Kiwi is one of the fruits containing the most fibre.
+Kiwi is one of the fruits containing the most fiber.
 It’s also good for constipation because of its seeds.
 These seeds help speed up intestinal transit.

-First, consume the fruits previously mentioned.
+First, eat the fruits previously mentioned.
 Additionally, try these recommendations: